Bellage2003/INFO201_Final_Project/README.md

 2. The data was collected from a 2014 survey that measures attitudes towards mental health and frequency of mental health disorders in the tech workplace.
 The owner of this dataset is Open Souring Mental Illness, LTD. And this dataset was updated by Esther Kim, data intern at Kaggle.

-3. There are 1259 rows in this dataset
+3. There are 1259 rows in this dataset.

-4. There are 27 columns in this dataset
+4. There are 27 columns in this dataset.

 5. This dataset can answer how the tech workplace influence on people's mental health and mental health disorders.